 Woss Lake Grease Trail

+Although not maintained as a marked route, this trail begins beyond the north municipal boundary, past the Comox-Strathcona waste management landfill.
+Follow North Maquinna Street to the north end of town and over the bridges.
 The route follows the flat valley bottom, often following the Tahsis River or its dry (in summer) watercourse.
-Occasionally, it follows old remnants of a logging road left from when the valley was logged in the 1940’s.
-Much of this road has been obliterated by river erosion since then.
+Occasionally it follows old remnants of a logging road left from when the valley was logged in the 1940’s.
+Much of this road has been eroded over time.

 Tahsis Waterfront & River Bridge

-The first river bridge is close by and a great spot to view spawning salmon going up the river in the fall.
-Stroll down North Maquinna and the second bridge over the Tahsis River, and you’ll find another great spot to view wildlife, bird life, and spawning salmon.
+Back at the head of Alpine View Road is the Tahsis Heliport, and a very walk-able waterfront section that is popular with locals walking their dogs.
+There is an expansive panorama view of the head of the Inlet, lots of local marine bird life and convenient parking.
+The bridge close by is a great spot to view spawning salmon going up the river in the fall.
+Stroll down North Maquinna to the second bridge over the Tahsis River, another great spot to view wildlife, bird life, and spawning salmon.

 Leiner River Estuary Trail